OneBitSoftware/Office365-SharePoint-Python-Flask-Sample/README.md

 The Office 365 Python Flask application will:

 - Use Azure AD authorization endpoints to perform authentication
-- Use Office 365 SharePoint API's to show the authenticated user title
+- Use Office 365 SharePoint API's to show the authenticated user's title

 For these tasks to succeed you need to do additional setups explained below.

-- Create Azure trial account with the Office 365 account so the app can be registered.
-Good tutorial can be found on this link https://github.com/jasonjoh/office365-azure-guides/blob/master/RegisterAnAppInAzure.md.
+- Create Azure trial account with the Office 365 account so the app can be registered, or you can register it with PowerShell.
+A good tutorial can be found on this link https://github.com/OfficeDev/PnP/blob/497b0af411a75b5b6edf55e59e48c60f8b87c7b9/Samples/AzureAD.GroupMembership/readme.md.
 - Register the app in the Azure portal and assign http://localhost:5555 to the Sign-on URL and Reply URL
-- Generate client secret
+- Generate a client secret
-- Grant the following permission the Python Flask app: Office 365 SharePoint Online > Delegated Permissions > Read user profiles
+- Grant the following permission to the Python Flask app: Office 365 SharePoint Online > Delegated Permissions > Read user profiles

 ![](https://lh3.googleusercontent.com/-LxhYrbik6LQ/VrnZD-0Uf0I/AAAAAAAACaQ/jsUjHDQlmd4/s732-Ic42/office365-python-app2.PNG)